Asterixss/CoreView/README.md

 # CoreFramework & Installers
 CoreFramework is the definition of all Core Projects, e.g. CoreView (This Project) and more upcoming ones.

 You can find the CoreFramework Installer on this Page, in the Release tab.
-We will not publish the Installer for now, because of Security reasons.
+(Search for CoreInstaller, aka CoreHelper) We will not publish the Installer for now, because of Security reasons.
 (To avoid A Man-in-the-Middle (MitM) attack, which compromises the File's you're downloading)

 # CoreView